 All Prep classes and some Year 1 students, participate in the gross motor program.

 Reading is always a priority at West End.
 Students are encouraged to read daily– personal books and library books that are age and level appropriate.

 A sequential home reading programme for Prep - Year 3 is also an integral part of a student's literacy development.
 Its purpose is to build confidence, fluency and comprehension of the text.
 We ask you as a parent/carer to play an important role by listening to and encouraging your child's reading development on a daily basis.
-Parents/carers will be required to sign the student’s Home Reading folder each night.

 Years 4-6 students are encouraged to read for both leisure and research during home reading time.
-They are able to borrow up to 3 books from the school library during their weekly borrowing time.

 West End State School has adopted the Fountas and Pinnell model of Guided Reading, as their instructional support for teaching reading to students in Prep-Year 6.
 All students receive a minimum of 2 hours of Guided Reading instruction per week, with their classroom teacher and a trained teacher aide.